famousinteractive/translators/README.md

   - Publish the config file : `php artisan vendor:publish`

-  - Launch the command `php artisan famousTranslators:generateApiKey` to get a clientId and ApiKey
+  - Launch the command `php artisan famousTranslators:initialize` to get a clientId and ApiKey and generate config file

 ## Using the Database content manager